 - 1 This product is intended for use in nonresidential areas only.
-Use in residential areas may cause electromagnetic interference. - 2 Emissions which exceed the levels required by this standard may occur when this equipment is connected to a test object. - 3 To ensure compliance with the EMC standards listed here, use high quality shielded interface cables. - 4 Equipment may not meet the immunity requirements of applicable listed standards when test leads and/or test probes are connected due to coupling of electromagnetic interference onto those leads/probes. - 5 Horizontal timing susceptibility of the optical sampling modules and their internal clock recovery trigger signals usually increases the horizontal timing jitter when external electromagnetic fields are applied.
+Use in residential areas may cause electromagnetic interference. - 2 Emissions which exceed the levels required by this standard may occur when this equipment is connected to a test object. - 3 To ensure compliance with the EMC standards listed here, use high quality shielded interface cables. - Horizontal timing susceptibility of the optical sampling modules and their internal clock recovery trigger signals usually increases the horizontal timing jitter when external electromagnetic fields are applied.
 For fields up to 3 V/m, the increase in the horizontal high-frequency RMS jitter is typically less than 3 ps RMS of jitter, added using the square-root-of-the-sum-of-the-squares method.
 For example, if an 80C01-CR operating in clock-recovery trigger mode exhibits 3.5 ps RMS of edge jitter, with no EMC field applied and for an ideal jitterless input, then for applied fields up to 3 V/m the edge jitter, degradation would typically result in a total RMS jitter of:

-$Jitter \leq \sqrt{3.5 \, ps^2 + 3 \, ps^2} = 4.61 \, ps$
+$$Jitter \leq \sqrt{3.5 \ ps^2 + 3 \ ps^2} \ = \ 4.61 \ ps$$

-6 With an 80E01 Electrical Sampling module, up to 15 mV{RMS} random noise is allowed when the instrument is subjected to fields and signals as defined in the IEC 61000-4-3 and IEC 61000-4-6 tests.
+- Performance Criterion C applied at the 70%/25 cycle Voltage-Dip and the 0%/250 cycle Voltage-Interruption test levels (IEC 61000-4-11).
+If the instrument powers down upon a voltage dip or interruption, it will take longer than ten seconds to reboot. - With an 80E01 Electrical Sampling module, up to 15 mVRMS random noise is allowed when the instrument is subjected to fields and signals as defined in the IEC 61000-4-3 and IEC 61000-4-6 tests.

-Australia / New Zealand - EMC
+Australia / New Zealand declaration of conformity - EMC